-- (1) The Notice should be read by:
+(1) The Notice should be read by: following persons should read this notice:

-- a) operators;
+- a) Animal product operators;

-- b) suppliers of animal material to those operators (including persons in charge of farmed animals);
+- b) sSuppliers of animal material to those operators (including persons in charge of farmed animals);

-- c) operators transporting:
+- c) Transport operators transporting:

 - i) Animal material during primary processing; or

 - ii) Animal material or product:

-- 1) to operators (but not live animals transported to primary processors); and
+- 1) tTo animal product operators (but not live animals transported to primary processors); and-

-- 2) between operators; and
+- 2) bBetween animal product operators; and.

-- 3) to further (petfood) processors.
+- 3) tTo further (petfood) processors.

-- d) further (petfood) processors.
+- d) f=urther (petfood) processors.

-- (2) This Notice does not apply to the processing of animal material that is principally of dairy origin for animal consumption.
+- (2) This Neotice does not apply to the processing of animal material that is principally of dairy origin for animal consumption.